Optimizing Frequent Checkpointing via Low-Cost Differential for Distributed Training Systems: Conclusion

 \sysname is an efficient frequent checkpointing framework that addresses the challenges of the high costs of differential checkpointing by reusing the compressed gradients generated during training. \sysname also designs a batched gradient writing optimization scheme and an optimal configuration tuning scheme.
-To enhance the gradient reuse strategy in non-compression scenarios, we design \sysnameplus. \sysnameplus uses a layer-wise gradient reusing and snapshotting strategy and a CPU-based synchronous persistence strategy, thus enabling checkpointing to decouple from training.
+To enhance the gradient reuse strategy in non-compression scenarios, we design \sysnameplus. \sysnameplus uses a layer-wise-reuse snapshotting strategy and an incremental-merging persistence strategy, thus enabling checkpointing to decouple from training.
 Our experiments on a variety of models and GPU generations demonstrate the efficiency of \sysname and \sysnameplus in terms of the training time, wasted time, checkpointing time, and recovery time under the high-frequency checkpointing scenarios.